unjs/nitro/docs/index.md

 ## Who is using Nitro?

-[Nuxt 3](https://v3.nuxtjs.org/guide/concepts/server-engine) is using Nitro as it's server and engine.
+[Nuxt 3](https://v3.nuxtjs.org/guide/concepts/server-engine) is using Nitro as it's server engine.